telepresenceio/telepresence/docs/discussion/how-it-works.md

 4. `sshuttle` captures all DNS lookups going from the host machine.
 5. Your DNS lookup is now in an infinite loop.

-To solve this Telepresence will detect minikube and minishift, and when it does the Telepresence DNS server will forward DNS requests that aren't Kubernetes-specific to an external DNS server that is different than the ones your host machine is using.
+To solve this Telepresence will detect minikube, minishift, and Docker Dekstop.
-E.g. it might use Google's public DNS if your host isn't.
+When it does, the Telepresence DNS server will forward DNS requests that aren't Kubernetes-specific to an external DNS server that is different than the ones your host machine is using.
+For example, it might use Google's public DNS if your host isn't.

 As a result these DNS lookups aren't captured by `sshuttle` and the infinite loop is prevented.

 ### inject-tcp method in detail